-As Belgium allows dual citizenship, British citizens who qualify might consider applying for Belgian citizenship to maintain access to living in the Eureopean Union (EU).
-However, no changes will be made to the freedom of movement of British citizens to Belgium until the UK’s exit is negiotiated, estimated to take a minimum of two years after the UK evokes Article 50 to begins the proceedings.
+As Belgium allows dual citizenship, British citizens who qualify might consider applying for Belgian citizenship to maintain access to living in the EU.
+However, no changes will be made to the freedom of movement of British citizens to Belgium until the UK’s exit is negotiated.
+This will take a minimum of two years after the UK invokes Article 50 to begins the proceedings.

 Who can get Belgian citizenship or permanent residence?

-After five years of uninterrupted living in Belgium, citizens from the European Union (EU), the European Economic Area (EEA – EU plus Iceland, Liechtenstein and Norway) and Switzerland acquire permanent residence automatically.
+After five years of uninterrupted living in Belgium, citizens from the EU, the European Economic Area (EEA – EU plus Iceland, Liechtenstein, and Norway) and Switzerland acquire permanent residence automatically.
 Non-EU/EEA/Swiss citizens are also eligible after five years but must submit an application with their local municipality for permanent residence.
-If you hold a Blue Card from another EU-member state, and have lived elsewhere in the EU, this can count towards your five-year period.
+If you hold a Blue Card from another EU member state and lived elsewhere in the EU, this can count towards your five-year period.

-An ‘uninterrupted’ period is defined as that you have resided legally and continuously in Belgium during the five years preceding your application, without having left the Belgian territory for a continuous period of more than six months.
-In addition, you cannot have been absent from Belgium more than one year in total, meanng the combination of all your trips abroad cannot exceed one year in the five-year period.
+An uninterrupted period is residing legally and continuously for the five years preceding your application.
+During this, you cannot have left Belgian territory for a continuous period of more than six months.
+In addition, you cannot have been absent from Belgium more than one year in total, meaning the combination of all your trips abroad cannot exceed one year.

-After five to 10 years, both EU and non-EU residents in Belgium can apply for Belgian nationality, although a strict set of conditions must be met.
+After five to 10 years, both EU and non-EU residents in Belgium can apply for Belgian nationality.
+However, you must meet a strict set of conditions.

 Permanent residence or Belgian citizenship?

-In general, permanent residence (residency card types B, C, D E+ and F+ explained below) allows you to stay in Belgium indefinitely, working or otherwise, under similar conditions and enjoying similar rights and benefits as Belgian nationals.
+Permanent residence (residency card types B, C, D E+ and F+ explained below) allows you to stay in Belgium indefinitely.
+This stay is under similar conditions and enjoying similar rights and benefits as Belgian nationals.